 Sculpted Atlants, crouched figures placed strategically inside and outside Romanesque churches, supporting parts of the structure of the building, are a common theme of pilgrimage road sculpture.

-They are derived from the classical mythological story of Atlas, son the the titan Lapetus and brother of Prometheus.
+They are derived from the classical mythological story of Atlas, son of the titan Lapetus and brother of Prometheus.
 Atlas was punished by Zeus and made to bear the weight of the heavens.
 According to Homer, Atlas was “one who knows the depths of the whole sea and keeps the tall pillars which hold heaven”.

 In Romanesque art these figures are more often suffering punishment, but they can also be depictions of prefiguration or prophecy as in the case of the side jambs at Moissac.